-The CW + carrier beacon example program is very simple but makes the RFzero capable of transmitting CW and carrier on any frequency from 100 kHz to 200 MHz and beyond running on the fundamental frequency.
+The CW + carrier beacon program is very simple but makes the RFzero capable of transmitting CW and carrier on any frequency from 100 kHz to 200 MHz and beyond running on the fundamental frequency.

-The example program consists of only one file (CWcarrier.ino) and there is no configuration done over the USB .
+The program consists of only one file (CWcarrier.ino) and there is no configuration done over the USB .
 Everything is done directly in the program file.

 During the CW part of the sequence the TX LED will flash with the CW and during the carrier part of the sequence the TX LED will be constantly lit.

 The GPS is used for calibration purposes only thus it does not control the sequence.
-When GPS signals are received the PPS LED flashes ones per second and when the status of the GPS signal is valid the Valid LED is lit.
+When GPS signals are received the PPS LED flashes once per second and when the status of the GPS signal is valid the Valid LED is lit.

 The beacon sequence